 Teresa Angulo ’24 on Move-in Day.
-Orientation Ambassador Gloria Guo ’23 and Benice Feng ’23 were helping her with luggage.
+Orientation Ambassador Gloria Guo ’23 and Benice Feng ’23 helped her with luggage.

 Jinuk Kim ’24 from Gyeonggi province, South Korea, was among a dozen international students who managed to arrive in time for school, as China and South Korea eased border restrictions over the summer.
 “I’m just out of quarantine, and I felt really excited and a little nervous to be here.
 Everything is big and new to me.
 I hope to learn Chinese, enjoy Chinese food, and travel more in the next four years,” Kim said.

-Jinuk Kim ’24 from Gyeonggi province, South Korea and his roomate Ma Yiwei ’24 from Inner Mongolia
+Jinuk Kim ’24 from Gyeonggi province, South Korea and his roommate Ma Yiwei ’24 from Inner Mongolia

 In addition to Move-in Day and the University Welcome, first-year students participated in a full program of Orientation Week activities, including peer workshops, academic advisory meetings, game nights, and discussion sessions of this year’s summer reading, NYU Aronson Family Professor of Criminal Justice Bryan Stevenson’s book, Just Mercy, assigned to students at all three of the NYU Global Network’s campuses.
 All activities were held in mixed mode to ensure Chinese and international classmates could participate together.
 Huang Qiya ’24 from Zhejiang province said she felt closer to her international classmates after exchanging ideas through the Zoom-mediated workshops.
 “I hope to meet them soon.”